notebook40/jenkins-common-pipeline/README.md

 Parameter | Description
 --- | ---
-maven.image.name | The docker image name of maven maven.image.args | The arguments to run maven image skipUnitTest | Skip unit test stage or not.
+imageNamePrefix | The prefix of the default image name to be build.
+If `imageName` pipeline parameter is specified, this parameter will be ignored. maven.image.name | The docker image name of maven. maven.image.args | The arguments to run maven image. skipUnitTest | Skip unit test stage or not.
 The default value is false. skipIntegrationTest | Skip integration test stage or not.
-The default value is true skipBuildImage | Skip build image stage or not.
+The default value is true. skipBuildImage | Skip build image stage or not.
 The default value is false. tagImageWithBuildNumber | Tag image with `${version}.${buildNumber}` or not.
+If `skipBuildImage` is true, this parameter will be ignored.